-ble the shim pack determined earlier as ' D ' (Fig.3.) into the bore of the deep half of the clamshell. cup into Using a bearing press or arbor press, press the appropriate bearing cup into the bottom of the same bearing bore (i.e., until it stops against the shim pack).
-HINT: You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough. e deep half of the clamshell sitting firmly on a horizontal , set the Air Locker into the bearing cup inside the clamshell ne seal housing tube so that it points straight away from the using flange. ole any remaining shims from the Air Locker shim kit ed) together into one shim pack and measure the total ss.
+e the shim pack determined earlier as 'D' (Fig.3.) into the core of the deep half of the clamshell. cup into bearing press or arbor press, press the appropriate bearing the bottom of the same bearing bore (i.e., until it stops he shim pack).
+HINT: You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough. deep half of the clamshell sitting firmly on a horizontal set the Air Locker into the bearing cup inside the clamshell e seal housing tube so that it points straight away from the sing flange. e any remaining shims from the Air Locker shim kit thickness.

 Assemble the shim pack onto the seal housing flange on the same side as the seal housing tube's solder joint.
 Assemble the seal housing into the bearing bore in the shallow half of the clamshell (shims against the clamshell).
 Using a bearing press or arbor press, press the remaining bearing cup into the bottom of the same bearing bore (until it stops against the seal housing).
 Carefully assemble the shallow half of the clamshell over the top of the Air Locker.
-Measure the preload gap that exists between the two halves of the
+Measure the preload gap that exists between the two halves of the clamshell housing with a feeler gauge.
+(Refer to Fig.6.)